HyperAlign: Hyperbolic Entailment Cones for Adaptive Text-to-Image Alignment Assessment

 \subsection{Hyperbolic Vision-Language Models}

 The negative curvature property of hyperbolic space enables low-distortion embedding of hierarchical structures.
 Compared to flat Euclidean space, hyperbolic space volume grows exponentially with radius.
-This advantage was first validated by Poincaré Embeddings~\cite{nickel2017poincare} on the WordNet~\cite{miller1995wordnet} hierarchy; subsequently, the Lorentz Model~\cite{nickel2018lorentz} improved numerical stability through Minkowski inner products.
+This advantage was first validated by Poincar\'{e} Embeddings~\cite{nickel2017poincare} on the WordNet~\cite{miller1995wordnet} hierarchy; subsequently, the Lorentz Model~\cite{nickel2018lorentz} improved numerical stability through Minkowski inner products.

 Benefiting from excellent capabilities in representing hierarchical relations, hyperbolic geometry has been introduced to vision-language representation learning in recent years.
 MERU~\cite{desai2023meru} first elevated CLIP features to the Lorentz manifold, learning hierarchical representations by constraining text entails image partial order through entailment cones.
 HyCoCLIP~\cite{PalSDFGM2024} optimized compositional entailment for complex scenes; HyperVLM~\cite{srivastava2025hypervlm} applied hyperbolic modeling to multimodal understanding.
 These works focus on pre-training and classification tasks, validating the effectiveness of hyperbolic space in modeling vision-language hierarchical relations.
 This paper explores its potential in fine-grained regression tasks by introducing a dynamic-supervision entailment modeling mechanism and adaptive modulation regressor, deeply integrating hyperbolic geometry with regression tasks, filling the gap in T2IAA, and effectively addressing the pain point that existing Euclidean space methods cannot precisely measure hierarchical semantic alignment.